webdados/Multibanco-ifthenpay-Gateway-for-WooCommerce/readme.txt

 Get the [PRO add-on](https://ptwooplugins.com/product/multibanco-mbway-credit-card-payshop-ifthenpay-woocommerce-pro-add-on/) and unlock extra features:

+* Recover unpaid MB WAY orders by converting them to Multibanco and notify the customer via email.
 * Automatic cancellation of orders when Multibanco, Payshop or MB WAY references expire.
 * Remove payment instructions from specific emails, for example “order completed”, to avoid customer confusion when they are no longer necessary.
 * Set a payment entity for Multibanco, MB WAY, Payshop and Credit Card, at the product category level, so that you can receive payment in different accounts based on the order products.
 Lock the cart so you can only have products from a single account in the same order.
 (Replaces previously available specific extension).